open-sauced/docs/docs/tools/chrome-extension/refactoring-and-testing.md

 ---
 id: refactoring-and-testing
-title: 'Refactoring and Testing'
+title: "Refactoring and Testing"
-sidebar_label: Refactoring and Testing
+sidebar_label: "Refactoring and Testing"
 keywords:
-  - refactoring
+  - "refactoring"
-  - testing
+  - "testing"
 ---

 ## Refactoring a Block of Code